tc39/proposal-temporal/docs/duration.md

 - `other` (`Temporal.Duration` or value convertible to one): The duration to add.
 - `options` (optional object): An object with properties representing options for the addition.
-  The following options are recognized:
+  The following option is recognized:
-  - (TODO)
+  - `relativeTo` (`Temporal.PlainDateTime`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when adding years, months, weeks, and days.

 **Returns:** a new `Temporal.Duration` object which represents the sum of the durations of `duration` and `other`.